Theoretical Foundations of Conformal Prediction: Weighted quantiles and the weighted conformal algorithm

 \section{Weighted quantiles and the weighted conformal algorithm}

 In this section, we will define a weighted version of the split and full conformal prediction algorithms.
-While conformal prediction computes a threshold $\hat{q}$ (or $\hat{q}^y$) as a quantile of the data points' scores, thus implicitly placing equal weight on each data point, we will now introduce the ability to place different weights on the various data points.

-We will see in later sections that this modification will allow us to extend conformal prediction for a variety of different aims---we will analyze the behavior of this procedure and its extensions to handle distribution shifts and approximate conditional coverage.
-For now, though, we restrict our attention to the mechanics of the procedure: how can we incorporate weights into the conformal prediction procedure?
+While conformal prediction computes $\hat{q}$ (or $\hat{q}^y$) as an unweighted quantile of the data points' scores, thus implicitly placing equal weight on each data point, we will now compute it as a weighted quantile, placing different weights on the various data points.
+This modification will allow us to provide coverage guarantees for conformal prediction under a variety of distribution shifts, as well as enabling approximate conditional guarantees, in later sections.
+In this section we restrict our attention to the mechanics of the procedure.

-Taking a step back, recall that in unweighted full conformal prediction, we include the value $y$ in the prediction set whenever $S^y_{n+1} \leq \hat{q}^y$, where $\hat{q}^y$ is calculated as a quantile of the data points' scores.
-In weighted full conformal prediction, there is just one difference: we take a \emph{weighted} $1-\alpha$ quantile,

-for an $(n+1)$-length vector $w$ of nonnegative, unit-sum weights.
-This is the quantile of a weighted empirical distribution---that is, we are calculating the $(1-\alpha)$-quantile of the distribution that places weight $w_i$ on the value $S_i^y$, for each $i$.
+In unweighted full conformal prediction, we include the value $y$ in the prediction set whenever $S^y_{n+1} \leq \hat{q}^y$, where $\hat{q}^y$ is calculated as a quantile of the data points' scores.
+By contrast, in weighted full conformal prediction, we take a weighted $1-\alpha$ quantile, for a vector $w=(w_1,\dots,w_{n+1})$ of nonnegative, unit-sum weights.
+This weighted quantile is the $(1-\alpha)$-quantile of the distribution that places mass $w_i$ on the value $S_i^y$, for each $i$.
+Points with higher weights will have a greater influence on the chosen quantile.
+See Figure~\ref{fig:weighted-quantile} for an illustration, and Algorithm~\ref{alg:wtd-full-cp} for the weighted full conformal algorithm for a generic (and possibly data-dependent) vector of weights.

-When $w_i = \frac{1}{n+1}$ for all $i$, this calculation simply reduces to $\quantile(S_1^y,\dots,S_{n+1}^y;1-\alpha)$, the quantile of the list of scores.
-In general, though, if the weights are not constant across the data points, then points with higher weights will have more of an influence in the chosen quantile.
-See Figure~\ref{fig:weighted-quantile} for an illustration of the weighted quantile.